jonathas/todo-api/README.md

 - bluebird is not needed anymore
 - pino instead of winston

-Truth be told, nowadays I'd recommend to start an API in Node.js using [Nest](https://nestjs.com/), which already gives you a well implemented architecture to start your project.
+Truth be told, nowadays I'd recommend to start an API in Node.js using [Nest](https://nestjs.com/), which already gives you a well implemented architecture to start your project with.
 So I might be creating a similar project soon, but using Nest instead, and then we can compare the differences.

 ## Intro